stevearrants/style/docs/prestense.md

 Present tense
 =============

-In technical writing, present tense is easier to read and understand than past or future tense.
-Simple verbs are easier to understand than complex verbs, such as those in the progressive or perfect tense.
-And most users are reading while in the middle of a procedure, trying to troubleshoot or solve a problem.
+Present tense is easier to read and understand than past or future tense.
+And simple verbs are easier to understand than complex verbs, such as those in the progressive or perfect tense.
+Remember that most (all?) users read while in the middle of a procedure.
+They're trying to troubleshoot or fix a problem.
+I've yet to meet a user who reads the documentation for fun.

 Especially for procedures, think of the user as they follow the steps
 --- they're "in the now."

-> Although ArticleExpress is reliable, save your work often.
+> Although the Cloud is reliable, save your work often.
 >
 > Click Open.
 ARTEMIS displays the file contents.
 >